CMSgov/cms-ars-3.1-high-rsa-archer-6-security-configuration-guide-overlay/README.md

 The latest versions and installation options are available at the [InSpec](http://inspec.io/) site.

-The following attributes must be configured in order for the profile to run correctly.
-These attributes must be configured in an attributes YML file and specified using the ```inspec exec --attrs <attributes-filename>.yml'``` command.
+The following attributes must be configured in an attributes file and specified using the ```inspec exec --attrs <attributes-filename>.yml'``` command for the profile to run correctly.
 More information about InSpec attributes can be found [here](https://www.inspec.io/docs/reference/profiles/).

 ```
 # Base URL of the RSA Archer application